GEETHND/GNDsamples/README.md

 ----------------------------------------------------------------------------------------

 #rideShareEIU -- Part of the final year research component for MS in Technoogy at the Eastern Illinois University

-#This project was done using Visual Studio Code and NativeScript.
+This project was done using Visual Studio Code and NativeScript.
 This is a collaboration of Dr.Liu's research group.

 #FastTrackTicketBooking -- An assignment for the Java Programming course component at Eastern Illinois University
+#slysc -- An assignment for the Front End Web Development course component at Eastern Illinois University